SEC-MALS analysis

 What is SEC-MALS used for?

 SEC-MALS is primarily used to determine the spread of different molecular weights in a solution and is therefore mostly used with large macromolecules.
-This might be in the form of biomolecules, such as proteins, or high-molar-weight polymers.
+These might be in the form of biomolecules, such as proteins, or high-molar-weight polymers.

 How does SEC-MALS analysis work?